kjuraszek/epd-rpi-controller/controller/custom_views/examplary_views/README.md

 A collection of prepared view classes ready to use.
 > ⚠️**Warning!** Those classes use additional packages and environment variables - see `views_requirements.txt` and `views_env` files.
 Update your `.env` and `custom_requirements.txt` files to use those views properly.

+Every view must be constructed with two parameters:

+- `name` - view instance name
+- `interval` - how often view should refresh, `0` if it should be "*static*".

+> ⚠️**Warning!** `interval` value must be either `0` or higher than EPD's refresh rate.

+If a view angle should be different than set in config it can be overriden by optional `view_angle` parameter.

 Some of those views can be seen on this video:

 [![EPD RPi Controller](/images/epd-rpi-controller-yt.jpg)](https://youtu.be/IhibN0U2Lx4?t=127 "Raspberry Pi Epaper Display Controller")